 Airway & Breathing Date Relevant Case?
-Where might competency achieved? else this be Appreciate the urgency of providing a patent airway, and the importance of basic airway manoeuvres in optimising the patient's position for airway management Knowledge and Skills Initiate therapy, including oxygen and bag valve mask ventilation / Mapleson C-circuit if needed.
-Be able to identify the difficult or potentially difficult airway and summon expertise (physiological, burns, anaphylaxis, foreign body obstruction etc : Be able to assess, establish and maintain a patent airway, using both Basic Life Support and Advanced Life Support techniques.
+Where else might this competency be achieved?
+Appreciate the urgency of providing a patent airway, and the importance of basic airway manoeuvres in optimising the patient's position for airway management Initiate therapy, including oxygen and bag valve mask ventilation / Mapleson C-circuit if needed.
+Knowledge and Skills Be able to identify the difficult or potentially difficult airway and summon expertise (physiological, burns, anaphylaxis, foreign body obstruction etc Be able to assess, establish and maintain a patent airway, using both Basic Life Support and Advanced Life Support techniques.
 Know the principles of invasive and non-invasive ventilation.
 Identify those patients who will need intubation and ventilation.
-Choose and pass appropriate tracheal tubes using appropriate laryngoscope blades.
-Be aware of complications of tracheal intubation.